 Here at Totnes Archives we have a truly wonderful range of interesting materials in our care.

 One of our most popular acquisitions are editions of the local newspaper, the Totnes Times.
 With publications dating from 1860 to the present day.

 Be prepared to be enthralled with tales of Totnes' scandals, murders and mayhem.

-House history is another popular area of research- we hold deeds and early rentals to some old properties.
-With access to the censuses 1841-1911 and local directories from 1830 it is sometimes possible to trace who lived in a particular property over the years.
+House history is another popular area of research.
+The archive holds deeds and early rentals to a wide range of old properties.
+With access to the censuses of 1841-1911, in addition to local directories from 1830, it is often possible to trace the people who lived in a particular property over the years.

 Will with codicils of Sally Adams, Ashburton, 1814

 Map "Public Rights of Way around Dittisham, 1986"

 "The Country Houses of Devon, Vols I & II" by Hugh Meller